Unexpected Fees When Moving to Mesa

 Neighborhood-Specific or Seasonal Charges

-• Mosquito abatement – $5-10 added to summer bills
+• Mosquito abatement – $5-15 added to water bill in rainy months

 How to Plan for These Hidden Costs

-🏆 Planning Tip: Ask for the last 12 months of utility statements when buying a home in Mesa.
-This will give you a realistic picture of seasonal cost fluctuations.
+🏆 Planning Tip: Ask to see the last 12 months of utility bills when buying a home in Mesa.
+This will give you a realistic picture of neighborhood-specific costs.

 FAQ: Hidden Costs of Living in Mesa